platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 Self-signed certificates can optionally be used on the origin for development purposes or for enabling TLS between the CDN and origin.

 All TLS certificates used with CloudFront MUST be 2048 bit certificates.
-Larger sizes will not work.
+Larger sizes don't work.

 ## Host Header forwarding

 The `Host` HTTP header tells the server what domain name is being requested, which may vary when multiple domains are served from the same server or through the same proxy, as is the case with a CDN.
-However, the CDN can't use the production domain name to reach Platform.sh, as that domain already routes to the CDN.
+But the CDN can't use the production domain name to reach Platform.sh, as that domain already routes to the CDN.
 So it uses the origin name provided by Platform.sh.

 To ensure your TLS certificates are valid for both requests from clients to the CDN and from the CDN to the server on Platform.sh,